nudgebg/egvinsulin/docs/data_sets/REPLACE_BG.md

 ### Basal Duplicates

- - Some duplicates have same time, duration and rate and therefore are equivalent for our purposes even if they show differences in other columns.
+ - Some duplicates have the same time, duration, and rate and therefore are equivalent for our purposes even if they show differences in other columns.
  - Others share the same datetime and duration but different rate.
  - Others have only same time but different duration / rate.
  - The meaning of the extra columns (Percent, ExpectedDuration, SuprDuration…) remain unclear.